skybet/skybet.github.io/_posts/2017-04-28-getting-started-kafka-testing.md

 docker run --rm filia/ponysay "hello world" | ./kafkacat -b localhost:29092 -t foo
 ```

+So by now you should have the tools to play around with Kafka locally, and have some portable tooling you can use to play with real Kafka clusters.
+You don't need to write any code to do this, and you don't even need Java installed.
+The most basic integrations with Kafka will publish and subscribe messages in just the same way with libraries available for all popular programming languages.

 ## Kafka Schemas

 By now you should be starting to question whether it's sensible to publish any old messages to a given Kafka topic, and the answer is no, it really isn't.
 That's why we have the Schema Registry component of the Confluent stack to ensure that all messages we are consuming conform to the standard (Avro) format that has been defined for the topic.